 The palace said, “William and Catherine hope that The King’s Cup will become an annual event, bringing greater awareness to the wider benefits of sport, whilst also raising support and funds for the causes that the Duke and Duchess support“.

 The racing will take place in the Solent and on the ‘Fast40+ Class’ race boats that will be run by a sailing crew of 12 people from the Royal Yacht Squadron in Cowes, Isle of Wight.
 The winning team will take home a historic The King’s Cup, first presented by King George V at Cowes’ Royal Yacht Squadron in 1920.

 The King’s Cup will see The Duke and Duchess of Cambridge go head to head as skippers of individual sailing boats, in an eight boat regatta race on the Isle of Wight.
-Public will be able to enjoy the race from SailGP Race Village along Cowes Green and towards Egypt point where there will be a grandstand and open viewing access, as well as family friendly activities and exhibits.
+The public will be able to enjoy the race from SailGP Race Village along Cowes Green and towards Egypt point where there will be a grandstand and open viewing access, as well as family-friendly activities and exhibits.

 Duke and Duchess greeting the members of the public gathered in the area to meet them.